lorta04/zentry-challenge/bacefook/readme.md

 Vibe-coded with v0.dev.

-This frontend features a total user count on its header and two pages: analytics and user profile.
+This frontend features a total user count on its header and two pages: analytics and user profile (default port: `3001`).

 On the analytics page, you can query by username for a relationship graph showing the friends of the queried user, the users they have referred, and the user that referred the queried user.
 On this page, you can also query leaderboards of network strength and referral points gained by time range.

 On the user profile page, you can query by username to retrieve their top 3 influential friends and their friends, along with those users' friend counts, referral counts, and referral points.

-Due to time constraints, the time series requirements on the user profile page have not been implemented.
+Due to time constraint, the time series requirements on the user profile page have not been implemented.

 #### 5. Redpanda Broker